Kungfused Studio

 Mount Song

 At the top of the Mount Song sits the peak of the mountain called Lián Tiān Fēng, where the Songshan Buddhist Monastery resides.
-The Song mountains are a breathtakingly beautiful sight to behold around the Henan Province.
+The Song mountains are a beautiful sight to behold around the Henan Province.
 Chinese astronomical mythology believed Mount Song to be "the centre of Heaven and Earth."

 Known as the birthplace of Shaolin Kung Fu, the world famous Shaolin Temple has been visited by warriors, emperors, monks and martial artists alike for hundreds of years.
 This temple is rich with history and Chinese culture and is truly the home of Shaolin.